Enemy #1 for Hadoop adoption – Bad Data Quality

 What Wyatt Earp said about gunfights in the Wild West strangely applies to Big Data / Hadoop / IoT movement that is equally wild!
 In their 2015 Big Data market update, Forbes confirmed that quality of data is the biggest problem in developing big data applications.

 In fact, Poor Data Quality is the biggest

 Initial enthusiasm in enterprises about Big Data / Hadoop / IoT / M2M etc. fizzles out quickly as the stakeholders get frustrated about poor quality of data and resulting analytics.

 In my last 3 implementations of streaming data, IoT on HBase platform, I observed a consistent pattern of data quality issues.
 We implemented a data quality measurement framework for streaming data which I will describe in this blog.
-This framework is built upon dimensions of data quality defined by DAMA (Data Management Association)
+This framework is built on dimensions of data quality which is define by DAMA (Data Management Association)

-Timeliness of High streaming data can be measured as follows:
+Timeliness of High streaming data can be measure as follows:

 Number of records arriving within given time limit (e.g. 1 minute)

 Total number of records generated in a given timeframe

 Timeliness is most of the times a post facto measurement since the total number of records generated can be measured only after those records are actually loaded in database.
 We measure timeliness by periodically running a script that compares timestamp of record generation at sensor end and timestamp to get load in the database.